 MedStar Washington Hospital Center was formed from the merger of three historic Washington, D.C. hospitals, General Dispensary and Emergency Hospital (founded May 7, 1871); Garfield Memorial Hospital (founded May 18, 1882) and Episcopal Eye, Ear and Throat Hospital (founded Jan.
 18, 1897).
 The Hospital Center celebrated its 59th anniversary on March 10, 2017.

 A not-for-profit, 912-bed major teaching and research hospital based in Northwest Washington, D.C., MedStar Washington Hospital Center is the largest private hospital in the nation's capital, and among the 100 largest hospitals in the United States.

 At the founding of the Hospital Center, pastoral care was part of the standards of care.
 Clinical Pastoral Education (CPE) was initially accredited at the hospital in April 1977.
 Currently, the Department of Spiritual Care, provides spring, summer, fall and extended units of CPE; a 12 month, three units, residency; and Certified Educator Candidate training.

 Based on an educational model for spiritual care service delivery, chaplain residents provide the majority of day-to-day patient spiritual care coverage.
 They also function as team administrative chaplains for student practicum students.
-The resident and intern chaplains also serve on specific units as the primary chaplain/spiritual caregiver, and provide coverage of a significant portion of the 24/7 spiritual care on-calls shifts.
+The resident and intern chaplains also serve on specific units as the primary chaplain/spiritual caregiver and provide coverage of a significant portion of the 24/7 spiritual care on-call shifts.

-The department also utilizes on an as-needed basis a cadre of former CPE students as contract on-call chaplains.
+The department also utilizes a cadre of former CPE students as contract on-call chaplains.
 Spiritual Care also has a number of volunteer-designated pastoral care givers/chaplains, who are called upon to visit persons from their specific faith group, for example, an Episcopal priest, Jehovah’s Witness, etc. In addition, the department provides administrative/budget oversight for a contract chaplain designated for the hospital’s two mental health units.

 Pastoral Care Services